 You have no items in your shopping cart.

-Radiesse is made of synthetic calcium hydroxylapatite microspheres that are suspended in an aqueous gel carrier.
-Having a unique mode of action, the microspheres are able to stimulate collagen synthesis in the skin, thereby replenishing the lost collagen.
-This helps to deliver natural yet dramatic volumizing results.
-The biodegradable microspheres will be metabolized naturally without being absorbed by the body.
-CaHA microspheres in Radiesse are designed to be biocompatible, therefore there is minimal risk of causing an allergic reaction Radiesse vs Voluma In contrast, Juvederm Voluma contains hyaluronic acid as its main ingredient.
+Radiesse contains synthetic calcium hydroxylapatite microspheres that are suspended in an aqueous gel carrier.
+Having a unique mode of action, the microspheres stimulate collagen synthesis in the skin, replenishing lost collagen.
+This delivers natural yet dramatic volumizing results.
+The biodegradable microspheres are metabolized naturally without being absorbed by the body.
+The CaHA microspheres in Radiesse are designed to be biocompatible, which minimizes risk of an allergic reaction.
+In contrast, Juvederm Voluma contains hyaluronic acid as its main ingredient.
 Hyaluronic acid is a naturally-occurring component found abundantly in the skin.
-Having water retention properties, hyaluronic acid swells up when it comes in contact with water.
-Not surprisingly, Juvederm Voluma has higher tendency of drawing water towards itself than Radiesse.
-Hyaluronic acid is biodegradable, and will be gradually decomposed in the body (hence the temporary results).
-Unlike calcium hydroxylapatite, hyaluronic acid will eventually be resorbed by the body.
+Having water retention properties, hyaluronic acid swells up when in contact with water.
+Not surprisingly, Juvederm Voluma draws in a greater amount of water than Radiesse.
+Hyaluronic acid is biodegradable and gradually degrades– the results of these fillers are temporary.
+Unlike calcium hydroxylapatite, hyaluronic acid is eventually resorbed by the body.

-Compared to injections for correcting nasolabial folds, the injections used in cheek augmentation are much deeper.
+Compared to injections for correcting nasolabial folds, injections for cheek augmentation are much deeper.

-Specially designed for cheek augmentation, Juvederm Voluma is able to deliver lifting effects that last.
-The superior lifting abilities of Juvederm Voluma can be attributed its high elastic modulus.
+Specially formulated for cheek augmentation, Juvederm Voluma delivers lifting effects that last.
+Its superior lifting abilities can be attributed its high elastic modulus.
 Elastic modulus refers to the ability of a filler to recover and revert to its original shape after movements such as smiling.

-Containing calcium hydroxylapatite (CaHA) microspheres, Radiesse is able to deliver superior lifting effects.
-Once administered, the CaHA microspheres will function as a scaffold (upon which collagen regenerates).
-Notably, the weight of Radiesse is the highest among all injectable fillers.
-Although not officially indicated for cheek augmentation, Radiesse has been used by practitioners around the world without causing severe complications.
-Plus, it has shown remarkable results in augmenting the cheeks.
+Radiesse also delivers superior lifting effects.
+Once administered, the CaHA microspheres function as a scaffold upon which collagen regenerates.
+Notably, the weight of Radiesse is the highest amongst all injectable fillers.
+Although not officially indicated for cheek augmentation, Radiesse has been used for this purpose by practitioners around the world without causing severe complications.
+The results have been remarkable.

-So, how does Radiesse’s off label use for cheek augmentation fare against the Voluma’s approved use?
+So, how does Radiesse’s off-label use for cheek augmentation fare against Juvederm Voluma’s approved use?
 The general consensus is that the lifting abilities of Radiesse are comparable to that of Juvederm.

-The bottom line is that Juvederm Voluma and Radiesse have excellent lifting properties and both are ideal for cheek augmentation.
+Both dermal fillers have excellent lifting properties and are ideal for cheek augmentation.

-One syringe of Juvederm Voluma (containing 2ml of injectable gel) can cost between $750 and $1,000, while the price range of Radiesse is around $600 to $800.
+One syringe of Juvederm Voluma (containing 2ml of injectable gel) can cost between $750 and $1,000, while the price range of Radiesse is $600 to $800.
 Juvederm may have a higher price, but each syringe contains more product in comparison to Radiesse.
-That being said, Radiesse works by stimulating collagen synthesis and not by injecting large amounts of filler.

-There are many factors that can affect the price of a filler, including the location of the clinic.
+Many factors can affect the price of a filler, including the location of the clinic.

-The total treatment cost is often determined by the amount of filler needed.
-Therefore, aesthetic injections are not always affordable.
-It is sometimes not possible to achieve the desired results with a limited budget.
-While it is understandable that people want to get the best price, cost should not be the only consideration when it comes to dermal fillers.
+Total treatment cost is often determined by the amount of filler needed, which means that aesthetic injections are not always affordable.
+It is sometimes impossible to achieve the desired results with a limited budget.
+While it is understandable that patients desire an affordable price, cost should not be the only consideration when it comes to dermal fillers.